-The town is cosy and quiet, with the nightlife revolving around a few friendly bars and restaurants located in the centre of Paphos.
-Cypriots know how to throw a big fat Greek bash with lots of food, drink, music and dancing.
+The town is cozy and quiet, with the nightlife revolving around a few friendly bars and restaurants located in the center of Paphos.
+Cypriots know how to throw a big fat Greek bash with lots of food, drink, music, and dancing.
 When it comes to LGBTQIA+ pride, Paphos loves to show off its best side on the sun-drenched beaches and secluded bays just along the coast.
 Paphos is slowly becoming one of the most developed tourist destinations in Cyprus, especially for LGBTQIA+.

 Cyprus really steps up to the mark when it comes to beaches.
 There are a handful of fantastic beaches in Cyprus that accommodate everyone, whether you’re a gay couple, a group of mates or just fancy topping up your tan with your mum.
 You can enjoy the natural beauty of the region at several LGBTQIA+ friendly and nudist beaches in and around Paphos.
 Among the most famous beaches, Pissouri beach promises a feeling of absolute isolation, since there are no buildings or passways anywhere nearby.